codeandsuch/codeandsuch.github.io/src/pages/2019-08-14-webpack-aliases-typescript/index.md

 ## Webpack to the rescue!

 To solve this, Webpack provides users with [resolve.alias](https://webpack.js.org/configuration/resolve/#resolve-alias) which allows for concise and consistent file imports.
-Aliases are added to the `alias` object nested inside `resolve`.

 Assuming our `components` folder live inside a root-level `src` folder, we can create a `Components` alias like so: